3 Ways on How To Fix EFI Bootloader (BCD) Issues on Windows 10/11

 • Missing operating system

-• Reboot and select proper boot device
+• Reboot and select the proper boot device

 • Invalid partition table